CosmWasm/wasmd/x/wasm/IBC.md

   [`ChanOpenTry` and `ChanOpenAck` phases](https://docs.cosmos.network/master/ibc/overview.html#channels).
   (See [Channel Handshake Version Negotiation](https://docs.cosmos.network/master/ibc/custom.html#channel-handshake-version-negotiation))
 * Both the *Port* and the *Channel* are fully owned by one contract.
-* `x/wasm` will allow both *ORDERED* and *UNORDERED* channel and pass that mode down to the contract in `OnChanOpenTry`, so the contract can decide if it accepts the mode.
-We will recommend the contract developers stick with *ORDERED* channels unless they can reason about async packet timing.
+* `x/wasm` will allow both *ORDERED* and *UNORDERED* channels and pass that mode down to the contract in `OnChanOpenTry`, so the contract can decide if it accepts the mode.
+We will recommend the contract developers stick with *ORDERED* channels for custom protocols unless they can reason about async packet timing.
-* When sending a packet, the CosmWasm contract must specify the *ChannelID* and remote *PortID*, which is generally provided by the external client which understands which channels it wishes to communicate over.
+* When sending a packet, the CosmWasm contract must specify the local *ChannelID*.
+  As there is a unique *PortID* per contract, that is filled in by `x/wasm` to produce the globally unique `(PortID, ChannelID)`
-* When receiving a Packet (or Ack or Error), the contracts receives the *ChannelID* as well as remote *PortID* with which it is communicating.
+* When receiving a Packet (or Ack or Timeout), the contracts receives the *ChannelID* it came from, as well as the packet that was sent by the counterparty.
-* When receiving an Ack or Error packet, the contract also receives the original packet that it set on Send
+* When receiving an Ack or Timeout packet, the contract also receives the original packet that it sent earlier.
 * We do not support multihop packets in this model (they are rejected by `x/wasm`).
   They are currently not fully specified nor implemented in IBC 1.0, so let us simplify our model until this is well established